GeorgeOsborn97/CI_Project_3/README.md

    - How it was tested?
    - What was the outcome?
    - Fixes?
 None required.
+* All choice confirmations:
+   - What was expected?
+   - How it was tested?
+   - What was the outcome?
+   - Fixes?
+None required.
 * Present Sheet:
    - What was expected?
    - How it was tested?